Lancer Insurance

 “My dad told them that if they joined at the ground level, within two years they would have full benefits.
 He kept that promise, and we’ve made good ever since.
 We were lucky that my dad’s first two hires were impeccable, service-driven individuals by nature.
 They just wowed customers.”

-“We had gone from a family-owned company to a big business but we still operated like a little family business.”
+“We had gone from a family-owned company to a big business but we still operated like a little family business.

 – Michael Campbell

+grace limousine Campbell with his sons Ian (left) and Evan on the Merrimack River in Manchester, N.H.
 Myron Greene has also been a bit of a Grace celebrity due in large part to his striking resemblance to James Bond actor Roger Moore.
 He’s affectionately known as “007” by the team and Grace clients alike.

 Benefits have been a part of the Grace package for as long as Campbell can remember, and they have expanded over the years to include paid time off, long- and short-term disability, life insurance, retirement plans, and dental.
 Until two years ago, health insurance was offered but Campbell found that the Affordable Care Act offerings in New Hampshire provided lower costs and more comprehensive coverage to the vast majority of his team—better than anything he could offer at twice the price.